avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

      *
      * Emits an {InitiatedValidatorWeightUpdate} event on success.
      *
-     * @param validationID The ID of the validation period to modify
+     * @param validationID The ID of the validator to modify.
-     * @param weight The new weight of the validation */ function initiateValidatorWeightUpdate( bytes32 validationID, uint64 weight
+     * @param weight The new weight of the validator.
+     * @return Weight of the validator.
+     */
+    function _initiateValidatorWeightUpdate(
+        bytes32 validationID,
+        uint64 weight
     ) virtual internal returns (uint64);